 Insurers also need to look at broadening their offerings to maximise their relevance.
 So for example, with critical illness or life insurance, rather than just pay out when there is a claim, they need to be looking at whether they can offer other services such as helping the customer with all the other things that need doing at a time of maximum stress: registering a death, contacting the authorities that need to be contacted, offering guidance on organising financial affairs.
 There’s an opportunity to take a more caring and proactive role.

 For any of these changes to happen, it is an absolute pre-requisite to be able to capture and analyse all the customer data generated.
 Every channel needs embedded AI engines behind them so that information can be gathered and mined in order to develop more personalised propositions.
 We have three golden principles here.
 Insurers must be:

 However, digital transformation is not just a matter of integrating new tech: the way the business is set up must be transformed too.
 Everything needs to become customer-centric.
 The days of contact centres being organised around products are gone.
 It needs to be about customer segments and life stages, with multi-skilled operators who can resolve as much as possible in one contact, without hand-offs.
 With much admin work now automated, insurers need to be looking at whether this presents an opportunity to bring work back onshore and shift their customer contact focus from ‘product’ to ‘event’.

 It’s a major challenge for many insurers to truly increase customer engagement.
 But it’s something that they need to tackle as an urgent priority, if they are not to be pushed aside by new digitally smarter competitors.

-This article was originally published in The Digital Insurer – Customer engagement in a digital world.
+Article original published in The Digital Insurer - Customer engagement in a digital world.